Sebastian-Ayala36/Shopping-Cart/README.md

 React Project for interaction with Strapi databases

 ## Roadmap
-Improving the interface in order to make it more user-friendly
+Improving the interface in order to make it more user-friendly.
+Additional to this, interaction with additional databases in order to add versatility to the project

 ## License